 If you plan to visit, skip the packed subway and go with a car hire Manhattan New-York.
 There is a feeling when riding through the city with the wind in your hair, knowing you are on your way to an extraordinary place is indescribable.

 The trees here bloom in different seasons.
-Late March is dominated by the beautiful white Higan trees.
-However, when it gets to mid-April, deep pink blooms start to grow and eventually take over.
+The beautiful white Higan trees dominate the landscape in late March.
+However, by mid-April, deep pink blooms begin to appear and eventually take over.

 3. Roosevelt Island